AnthonyZ71/triple_5.25_to_four_3.5_hdd_cage/README.md

 Note:  Monitor the print closely when printing the fan mounting pins.
 They are very small and can detach from the bed fairly easily.
+If you continue to have problems, perhaps print the pins on a raft.

 Pictures are of the cage-fan_shroud_web.stl